bilalmahsud/Keepa_checker/README.md

 3. Create a `logs.txt` file in the repository.

-4. Edit the `keepa_checker.py` file and enter your Amazon username and password.
+4. Edit the `keepa_checker.py` file for performace if you want to

 ## Usage